OfficeDev/office-js-docs-pr/docs/overview/general-guidance.md

 ---
 layout: LandingPage
 ms.topic: landing-page
-title: Common guidance for Office Add-ins
+title: General guidance for Office Add-ins
-description: Guidance that applies to all types of Office Add-ins. ms.date: 11/15/2019
+description: Information that applies to all Office Add-ins. ms.date: 11/15/2019
 localization_priority: Priority
 ---

-# Common guidance for Office Add-ins
+# General guidance

 All Office Add-ins are built upon the Office Add-ins platform and share a common framework through which certain capabilities can be implemented.
-Learn foundational information about the Office Add-ins platform and Office JavaScript APIs, and core concepts that are relevant to designing, developing, testing, and publishing any type of Office Add-in.
+Learn foundational information about the Office Add-ins platform and Office JavaScript APIs, and concepts that are relevant to designing, developing, testing, and publishing any Office Add-in.

 <ul class="panelContent cardsF cols cols3">
     <li>